Mbenka22/alx_capstone_project/README.md

 Roadmap and Future Enhancements:

 User Accounts: Implement user authentication and user accounts to enable features like saving preferences and personalized recommendations.
-Improved Search: Enhance the search functionality with advanced filters, autocomplete suggestions, and predictive search.

 Social Integration: Integrate social sharing features to allow users to share recipes with friends on social media platforms.

 Nutritional Tracking: Incorporate nutritional tracking and meal planning features to help users monitor their dietary intake and plan balanced meals.

 Enhanced User Interaction: Implement features for users to interact with each other, such as following other users, sharing cooking tips, and creating user-generated content.